 - This page has a detailed examination of this issue.

 - Exo Squad had the cloaking technology invented by Space Pirates based on dark matter.
-And that's pretty much all we're told about it.
+And that's pretty much all that's said about it.
+They have brought up the issue of cloaked ships being tracked by heat or expended fuel... once or twice.
+Otherwise, decent size space ships and mecha are able to cloak and escape detection all the time.

 - On Challenge of the GoBots, Cy-Kill's spacecraft has a "cloaking device" in the first miniseries (which only makes it invisible to radar), and a "stealth device" for the rest of the series (which makes it completely invisible).